-2016 has been the year of active wear, rising in popularity to the point where athleisure has now secured it’s spot in the dictionary.
+Activewear has been steadily rising in popularity to the point where the word 'athleisure' has even secured its spot in the dictionary.

-A poll by Verdict retail completed in February 2016 found that:
+Research by Verdict Retail completed in February 2016 found that:

 - 43.3% of consumers prefer to wear activewear over other clothing.

-Athleisure is defined as casual clothing designed to be worn for both exercising and for general use, and this is exactly what makes it so popular, it’s a fashion trend that easy to adopt and there’s something for almost every body type.
+Athleisure is defined as casual clothing designed to be worn for both exercising and for general everyday casual wear, and this is exactly what makes it so popular; it’s a fashion trend that's easy to adopt and there’s something for almost every body type.
 The wide appeal of activewear has spread across consumers because they can manipulate one trend for almost every situation, from grabbing coffee, to training in a gym, grocery shopping and even at work in the office.

-It is becoming more and more acceptable to wear your gym apparel for both physical activities and social events, particularly since retailers have invested in making ranges far more fashionable and trend-led.
-Just a few years ago I remember saving my eldest, tattiest T shirts for gym sessions.
-If I spilled dinner down a top, it would then go into the gym pile - after all, I was only going to sweat in it anyway, but nowadays I wouldn’t dream of it, what would people think!
+It is becoming more and more acceptable to wear your gym clothing for both physical activities and social events, particularly since retailers have invested in making ranges far more fashionable and trendy.

-This prioritising of health and fitness has spread into the office as well, offering a more relaxed dress code which allows for lunchtime workouts, or a quick dash from work to the gym for an evening workout.
+This prioritising of health and fitness has spread into the office as well, offering a more relaxed dress code in some places of business which allows for lunchtime workouts or a quick dash from work to the gym for an evening workout.

-We’re more conscious of the dangers of sitting, being constantly reminded that we’re not doing enough to move, and so it’s become more popular to dress so we’re ready to be active when the opportunity arrives.
+We’re more conscious of the dangers of sitting too long, being constantly reminded that we’re not doing enough to move by our fitness trackers, and so it’s become more popular to dress so we’re ready to be active when the opportunity arrives.